oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-comment-based-help-in-powershell-functions-and-scripts/rule.md

   # function logic
 }
-Figure: Good Example - Using Comment-Based Help for Functions​​
+Figure: Good Example - Using Comment-Based Help for Functions

 Or like this (before the function keyword):